Frequently Asked Questions

 Q. Do you fire work that has been outside of your studio?

-A. We do not offer outside firings, but our sister studio Members Only LA (membersonlyla.com) does offer a Firing Membership and outside firing for full-kiln loads.
+A. We do not offer outside firings, but our sister studio Members Only LA (membersonlyla.com) does offer a Firing Membership.

 Q. Do you sell pottery?

 A. We do!
-We have a special section in our studio where you will find beautiful pieces all handmade from local potters in LA on display and available to buy for yourself or as gifts.
-We will be hosting open house events in the near future, so stay tuned and make sure you are signed up for our newsletter!
+We have a section in the front of our studio where you will find beautiful pieces all handmade on display and available to buy for yourself or as gifts.

 Pottery Class Pointers